 These are, to put it simply, musical sunglasses.
 In doing so, they do not transmit the sound to the wearer’s brain through the bones of the head (a technology known as bone conduction), but instead use two precisely focused speakers, located in the left and right handles.
 The speakers are designed so that only the wearer of the glasses can hear the music, which is the case in practice, at least when used outdoors and at a moderate volume.

-In fact, ubiquitous discretion is one of the most prominent and best features of Bose Frames.
+In fact, discretion is one of the most prominent and best features of Bose Frames.
 Unlike many other smart gadgets, which by their unusual appearance attract unwanted attention and cause astonishment, Bose Frames are almost impossible to distinguish from “ordinary” sunglasses.
 They are available in two variants, called Alto and Rondo, and both are based on familiar, timeless designs.
-While the larger Alto is obviously inspired by Ray Ban’s legendary Wayfarer model, the smaller Rondo is reminiscent of Oakley’s Latch, Ray Ban’s Erika and similar, round models.
-Only by the thickened handles, which hide the speakers, the battery, the sensors, and all the other electronics, can one conclude that this is not about average sunglasses, but something much more advanced.
+While the larger Alto is obviously inspired by Ray Ban’s legendary Wayfarer model, the smaller Rondo is reminiscent of Oakley’s Latch, Ray Ban’s Erika, and similar, round models.
+Only by the thickened handles, which hide the speakers, the battery, the sensors, and all the other electronics, can one conclude that this is not an average sunglasses, but something much more advanced.

 The construction of the Bose Frames is plastic and very convincing, the gold, steel hinges of the handles are solid and provide smooth folding and folding, and the black plastic lenses provide 99% protection against ultraviolet rays (UVA and UVB).
 Bose in foreign markets also offers polarized and colored lenses, and there is currently no official support for prescription lenses.
 The weight of the glasses is 46 grams, which we think is reasonable.
 To ensure that you are comfortable, you will need to be careful about what size you choose (S/M or M/L) as it changes the width and distance between the lenses and the length of the handles.
 If you have an above-average head, we suggest that you try them out before buying – you will only be sure that they will not put too much pressure on your nose or ears.